christy/AI_demos/Agent_demos/Temporal_workflow_demos/temporal_accountant/README_CONVERSION.md

-# Migrating AI Agentic Tasks to Temporal: A Form 990 Analysis Case Study

-This document outlines the process and rationale for migrating a Form 990 document analysis tool from a basic Streamlit + background script architecture to a robust Temporal workflow.
+# Converting a Forensic Accounting AI Agent to Temporal

 ## The Original Problem

-We needed a tool to analyze the raw text content of multiple IRS Form 990 documents from the same organization over several years.
-The goal was to leverage multiple Large Language Models (LLMs) for analysis, compare their outputs, and present the findings through a simple web interface.
+For Nonprofits and public companies, IRS forms are publicly available.
+But IRS forms are hard for humans to read and analyze.
+The original AI code uses 3 different LLMs to generate analysis and insights, as if you had 3 Junior Forensic Accountants working on the same task.
+After they are finished, the code combine the best of their results into a final report.

 ## "Before": The Streamlit + MCP Approach

 Our initial solution consisted of:

-1.  **Streamlit Frontend (`demo_mcp_streamlit/main.py`):** Provided the UI for users to paste Form 990 text, configure analysis, trigger the process, and view results.
+1.  **Streamlit Frontend (`utils/mcp_client.py`):** Provided the UI for users to paste Form 990 text, configure analysis, trigger the process, and view results.
 It used `asyncio.gather` to manage parallel requests to the backend.
 2.  **MCP Server (`utils/mcp_server.py`):** A Python script acting as a "tool server" using the Multi-Claude Protocol (MCP) library (`FastMCP`).
 It exposed tools like `analyze_documents` which would contain the logic to call different LLM APIs.
-3.  **Communication (`utils/mcp_client.py` & `stdio`):** The Streamlit app communicated with the MCP server via standard input/output (`stdio`) piping.
-The `MCPClient` class handled sending JSON requests and receiving JSON responses over this pipe.
+3.  **LLMs used were:** Claude, DeepSeek, and Gemini

 **(Include simple diagram of the "Before" architecture here)**

 ### Challenges Encountered

-While functional for simple cases, this architecture presented significant challenges for reliability and scalability:

-* **State Management:** The state of the analysis (e.g., which LLM calls were complete) existed only in the memory of the running Streamlit/MCP processes.
-A crash or restart meant losing all progress.
-Resuming was not possible.
-* **Failure Handling:**
-    * The `stdio` connection was fragile.
-    * Transient errors (like LLM API timeouts or rate limits) required complex, custom retry logic within the application code.
-    * If the MCP server died, the Streamlit app would fail the request with no built-in recovery.
-* **Scalability:** The single-process MCP server and the `stdio` communication method created bottlenecks.
-Scaling required manual intervention and complex process management.
-Long-running LLM calls could block resources.
-* **Observability:** Debugging issues across the process and `stdio` boundary was difficult.
-Tracking the progress of a multi-step analysis was opaque.

-## "After": Migrating to Temporal Workflows

-To address these limitations, we migrated the core analysis logic to Temporal.
-Temporal is an open-source, durable execution system designed for orchestrating long-running, reliable applications.

-**(Include simple diagram of the "After" architecture here)**
+1. MCP Client/Server mapping to Temporal Server, Workers, Cluster is not a clear mapping.
+2. Removed complexity of MCP Client/Server into Streamlit application.
+3. Mapping Streamlit Client to Temporal Server, Workers, Cluster is not a clear mapping.
+I think it requires creating a new Activity to handle Streamlit.
+4. Due to time constraints, I did not implement the Streamlit Client to Temporal Server, Workers, Cluster mapping.

 ### Key Temporal Concepts Used